 Grant Shapps, Transportation Secretary for the UK was recently hauled in front of UK Parliament to discuss the future of Britain’s 14 day quarantine plans, which in the interim torpedoed any chance of a recovery in the vital travel sector.

-In a silver lining of news, Shapps noted that the UK is exploring creating “air bridges” to countries where travel would not require quarantine upon return.
+Shapps noted that the UK is exploring creating “air bridges” to countries where travel to and from would not require quarantine.
 Like many UK Government announcements in recent weeks, the nuts and bolts details of who, when or where were mostly spared, but it can be expected that any announcements would be made around three weeks from June 8th, 2020, when the initial travel quarantines come into place.

 Shapps told Parliament…